 The high mortality rate seen in COVID-19 is related to the unregulated activation of the immune system.
-Patients who evolve to the severe form of the infection have a high neutrophil/ lymphocyte rate, acute pulmonary neutrophilic infiltration showing elevated serum cytokines, ferritin, hemophagocytosis, D-dimer, and soluble CD25 (the interleukin [IL]-2 receptor alpha chain) [4, 5].
-The presence of activated neutrophils and macrophages in the target tissues has been associated with induction of (1) neutrophil extracellular traps [6] and (2) thrombocytogenesis, promoting vascular collapse, respiratory distress, and multiorgan failure, which are related to the so-called cytokine release syndrome, including excessive productions of granulocyte and macrophage colony-stimulating factor (GM-CSF), IL-2, IL-6, IL-7, IL-10, tumor necrosis factor α (TNF- α), and granulocyte colony-stimulating factor (G-CSF) [7].
+Patients who evolve to the severe form of the infection have a high neutrophil/ lymphocyte rate, acute pulmonary neutrophilic infiltration showing elevated serum cytokines, ferritin, haemophagocytosis, D-dimer, and soluble CD25 (the IL-2 receptor alpha chain) (4,5).
+The presence of activated neutrophils and macrophages in the target tissues has been associated with induction of neutrophil extracellular traps (6) and of thrombocytogenesis, promoting vascular collapse, respiratory distress and multiorgan failure, which are related to the so-called cytokine release syndrome (CRS), including excessive productions of granulocyte and macrophage colony stimulating factor (GM-CSF), interleukin (IL) -2, IL-6, IL-7, IL-10, tumor necrosis factor α (TNF- α) and granulocyte colony stimulating factor (G-CSF) (7).